-Grand National free bets: grab £40 with BetMGM for the Festival
+Grand National free bets: grab £40 with BetMGM for the festival

 Grand National meeting preview

-Liverpool is gearing up for an influx of horse racing fans as the three-day festival at Aintree gets underway.
-Saturday's main attraction is none other than the Grand National, the highlight of the jump racing calendar.
+Racing fans will flock to Aintree for the start of the biggest event on the jumps racing calendar - the three-day Festival culminating in the Grand National on Saturday.

-The meeting gets underway on Thursday with four Grade 1s -the Manifesto Novices' Chase, the Anniversary 4-Y-O Juvenile Hurdle, Aintree Bowl and Aintree Hurdle - and Nicky Henderson, who had to withdraw many of his stars before their intended races at Cheltenham, will be looking to leave last month's disappointing festival firmly behind him, with last year's Bowl winner Shishkin and Sir Gino, who was favourite for the Triumph Hurdle, among his opening day squad.
+Thursday kicks off the race meet with four Grade 1s including the Manifesto Novices' Chase, the Aintree Bowl and Aintree Hurdle.
+Trainer Nicky Henderson, who faced setbacks at Cheltenham with several star withdrawals, aims to move past last month's Festival disappointments.
+He's setting his sights on redemption with last year's Bowl victor Shishkin and Sir Gino, previously the top pick for the Triumph Hurdle, leading his squad on the opening day.

-The Foxhunters' gives us a chance to see the National fences in use before Saturday's big event and Famous Clermont will be back on the opening day to defend his crown after winning easily last year, while we'll see who will follow in the footsteps of Dysart Enos and Ashroe Diamond in taking the Grade 2 Mares' bumper.
+The Foxhunters' Chase offers an early glimpse at the National fences before the main event on Saturday, with reigning champion Famous Clermont set to defend his title after a dominant win last year.
+The Grade 2 Mares' bumper will reveal who can follow the success of previous winners like Dysart Enos and Ashroe Diamond.

-On day two, the Topham stakes is one of the highlights, offering another round of the iconic National fences.
-It's also a prime opportunity for a British-trained champion, with Willie Mullins securing victory twice since 2006.
+Day two shines a spotlight on the Topham Chase, providing another encounter with the National fences and representing a prime opportunity for a British-trained victory, a feat achieved by only Willie Mullins (twice) for Ireland since 2006.

-Additionally, keep an eye out for Jonbon, possibly taking on the Melling Chase with a step up in trip.
-Excitement mounts as potential future champions emerge in the day's other Grade 1 races: the Mildmay Novices' Chase, Top Novices' Hurdle, and Sefton Novices' Hurdle.
+Jonbon may extend his distance in the Melling Chase, part of a day brimming with potential champions competing in Grade 1 races such as the Mildmay Novices' Chase, Top Novices' Hurdle, and Sefton Novices' Hurdle.

-The biggest betting event of the year, the Randox Grand National, provides a nation-stopping moment, with millions around the country tuning in to see the spectacle of 34 horses competing over the most famous fences in the sport.
+The Randox Grand National stands as the pinnacle betting event, captivating millions nationwide with 34 horses battling across the sport's most iconic fences.

-Last year's winner Corach Rambler, fresh from a fine third in the Cheltenham Gold Cup, looks to emulate the likes of Red Rum and more recently Tiger Roll in winning the race back-to-back, while Vanillier, runner-up 12 months ago, and Irish Grand National winner I Am Maximus head an Irish-heavy field.
+Corach Rambler, last year's victor and a commendable third at the Cheltenham Gold Cup, aims for consecutive wins, a feat previously achieved by legends like Red Rum and Tiger Roll.
+Vanillier, last year's second-place finisher, and Irish Grand National champion I Am Maximus lead a predominantly Irish field.

 Three Grade 1s - the Maghull Novices' Chase, Mersey Novices' Hurdle and Liverpool Hurdle - whet the appetite for the big race on the card, which also features a couple of competitive handicaps and finishes with a bumper.